Sumyak-Jain/Apache-Maven/Build Profile/Readme.md

 ## TYPE-2

- Basic syntax to add in your pom.xml this type will make your profiles active by default
+ This type will make your profiles active by default

+ **Basic syntax to add in your pom.xml **

  ```python
  <profiles>